gitlabhq/gitlabhq/doc/api/README.md

 ## Road to GraphQL

-Going forward, we will start on moving to [GraphQL](graphql/index.md) and deprecate the use of controller-specific endpoints.
+[GraphQL](graphql/index.md) is available in GitLab, which will allow deprecation of controller-specific endpoints.

 GraphQL has a number of benefits:

 1. We avoid having to maintain two different APIs.
 1. Callers of the API can request only what they need.